-Data Control Tower (DCT) supports the most popular distributions of Kubernetes and OpenShift.
-If you do not see your distribution or platform of choice, please reach out to your account team for more details.
+Data Control Tower (DCT) supports deployment methods for Kubernetes, OpenShift, and via an Appliance OVA.
+If you do not see a platform of choice, please reach out to your account team for more details.

-DCT is designed to run and is supported on any Certified Kubernetes platform33 that supports Helm34.
+DCT is designed to run and is supported on any Certified Kubernetes platform that supports Helm.
 The product is also OCI-compliant and may use any container runtime within a certified Kubernetes platform that implements the OCI Runtime Specification including CRI-O, Docker, and Podman.